iiasa/xl2gdx/README.md

   On Windows, this directory ends in `R-x.y.z\bin\x64` for the 64-bit binaries, where `x.y.z` is the R version.

+  > [!WARNING]
-  * **:warning:Warning:** When installing R, old R versions are not automatically removed.
-Having multiple R versions installed can cause confusion.
-Remove any older R installations unless you have good reasons to keep it.
-Be sure to delete any references to a removed R installation as could be present in the `PATH`, `R_GAMS_SYSDIR`, and other environment variables.
+  > When installing R, old R versions are not automatically removed.
+Having
+  > multiple R versions installed can cause confusion.
+Remove any older R installations unless you
+  > have good reasons to keep it.
+Be sure to delete any references to a removed R installation
+  > as could be present in the `PATH`, `R_GAMS_SYSDIR`, and other environment variables.

+  > [!NOTE]
-  * **:point_right:Note:** After updating R, you will need re-install R packages and update the environment variables that point to the R installation directory since the path includes the version number.
+  > After updating R, you will need re-install R packages and update the
+  > environment variables that point to the R installation directory since the path includes the
+  > version number.

+  > [!IMPORTANT]
-  * **:warning:Attention:** When you use RStudio and update R, you should make sure that RStudio is using the new R installation by configuring it under **Tools >> Global options ... >> General**.
+  > When you use RStudio and update R, you should make sure that RStudio
+  > is using the new R installation by configuring it under **Tools >> Global options ... >> General**.

 - The [tidyverse](https://www.tidyverse.org/) curated R package collection.
 From the R prompt, you can install the tidyverse by issuing: